End-to-End Game-Focused Learning of Adversary Behavior in Security Games: Introduction

+\paragraph{Related Work.} There is a rich literature on SSGs, ranging from uncertain observability \cite{korzhyk2011solving} to disguised defender resources \cite{guo2017comparing} to extensive-form models \cite{cermak2016using} to patrolling on graphs \cite{basilico2012patrolling,basilico2017adversarial}.
+In particular, learning to maximize the defender's payoff from repeated play has been a subject of extensive study.
+It is important to distinguish between the active learning case \cite{Letchford2009LearningAA,xu2016playing,blum_haghtalab_procaccia_2017}, where the defender may gather information through her choice of strategy, and the passive case, where the defender does not have control over the training data.
+We consider each case to be valuable but focus on the passive case because we believe it is encountered more frequently in domains of interest.
+In the anti-poaching setting, parks often have historical data that far exceeds what can be actively collected in the short term.

+Bounded rationality models are a critical component of the SSG literature because they allow the defender to achieve higher utilities against many realistic attackers.
+They have been the subject of extensive study since their introduction by Pita et al.~\shortcite{Pita2010RobustST} (e.g., Cui and John~\shortcite{cui2014empirical} and Abbasi et al.~\shortcite{abbasiadversaries}, who develop a distinct line of work, inspired by psychology).
+We focus on the \emph{quantal response (QR)} \cite{YANG2013440} model and especially the \emph{subjective utility quantal response (SUQR)} model \cite{nguyen2013analyzing}.
+SUQR is simple, widely used and has been shown to be effective in practice.

+Sinha et al.~\shortcite{sinha2016learning} and Haghtalab et al.~\shortcite{haghtalab2016three} provide probabilistic bounds on the learning error for two-stage approaches for generalized SUQR attackers in the passive and weakly active cases, respectively.
+Both works translate these bounds into the guarantees on the defender's expected utility in the worst case.
+Our focus is on the orthogonal issue of how to train \emph{any} differentiable predictive model end-to-end with gradient descent, including deep learning architectures that are the state of the art for many learning tasks.
+These methods can scale to many features and complicated relationships and are one of the main appeals of two-stage approaches.
+We use SUQR implemented on a neural network as an illustrative example, but our approach can be applied to other bounded rationality models, as we discuss in Sec.~\ref{sec:decision}.

-Outside of SSGs, Hartford et al.~\shortcite{hartford2016deep} and Wright and Leyton-Brown~\shortcite{WRIGHT201716} study the problem of predicting play in unseen games assuming that all payoffs are fully observable; in our case, the defender seeks to maximize expected utility and does not observe the attacker's payoffs.
-Hartford et al.~\shortcite{hartford2016deep} is the only other work to apply deep learning to modeling boundedly rational players in games.
+Outside of SSGs, Ling et al.~\shortcite{ling2018game,ling2019game} use a differentiable QR equilibrium solver to reconstruct the payoffs of both players in a game from observed play.
+Hartford et al.~\shortcite{hartford2016deep} and Wright and Leyton-Brown~\shortcite{WRIGHT201716} study the problem of predicting play in unseen two-player simultaneous-move games with a small number of actions per player, and Hartford et al.~\shortcite{hartford2016deep} build a deep learning architecture for this purpose.
+These works focus on prediction rather than optimization.

-Wilder et al.~\shortcite{wilder2019melding} and Donti et al.~\shortcite{donti2017task} study decision-focused learning for discrete and convex optimization, respectively.
-Donti et al.\ use sequential quadratic programming to solve a convex non-quadratic objective and use the last program to calculate derivatives.
-Here we propose an approach that works for the broader family of nonconvex functions.